 If it is taken within 24 hours of having unprotected sex, the emergency contraceptive pill is effective in preventing 95% of pregnancies.
 However, the later the emergency contraceptive pill is taken, the lower the success rate.

-If you are over 16 years of age, you can buy the emergency contraceptive pill over-the-counter at most pharmacies for around £26.
+If you are over 16 years of age, you can buy the emergency contraceptive pill over the counter at most pharmacies for around £26.

 If you would like information about where to get the “morning after pill” please contact NHS 111 open 24 hours a day.
 The availability of these services may be reduced over bank holiday periods.